Rothschild Building

 NOTES:

-In 1895, another Rothschild, Abraham M. Rothschild, opened a store on the corner at State and Van Buren streets.
+In 1895, another Rothschild, Abraham M. Rothschild, opened a store on the northeast corner at State and Van Buren streets.
 Unfortunately, on July 28, 1902, Mr. Rothschild committed suicide at his home on Michigan avenue by shooting; troubles which led to losing control of his business believed to have caused temporary insanity.
 Maurice L. Rothschild married his widow, Gusta Morris, the daughter of Nelson Morris, the millionaire packer, in 1905.

 Leave a Reply